Pests in a rental can compromise the structure of the property, and the health of your tenants. Are landlords responsible for pest control?

 As mice can be tricky to track down, if you have not had any success with a trap, it may be less stressful to call an exterminator.
 Either way, the issue should be dealt with swiftly, to avoid compromising the other units in the building.

-The cost of pest control varies significantly, depending on the type of pest you are dealing with, how widespread the problem is, how regularly you get treatment, and other factors such as location.
+The cost of dealing with a pest control problem can vary significantly, depending on the type of pest you are dealing with, how widespread the problem is, how regularly you get treatment, and other factors such as location.

 Pest control treatments are one of those services that have a cumulative effect and customers who receive monthly or quarterly treatments may find that their annual pest control expenditure goes down.
 This is because instead of taking a reactionary approach to pests, they are able to avoid costly infestations entirely.
 One way to improve your pest control invoice process is to implement monthly or quarterly treatments to prevent pests from getting out of hand.